Your Dedicated Workers’ Compensation Attorneys

 What If I’m Unable To Return To Work After A Workplace Injury?

 If you’re unable to return to work due to your workplace injury, you may be eligible for long-term disability benefits under workers’ compensation.
 These benefits can include ongoing wage replacement and medical treatment related to your injury.
 In some cases, vocational rehabilitation may also be available if you need to train for a different type of work.
-We work closely with our clients to ensure they receive the full range of benefits they’re entitled to, given their unique circumstances.
+We work closely with our clients to ensure they receive the full range of benefits they’re entitled to.

 Hurwitz, Whitcher & Molloy, LLP Buffalo Workers’ Compensation Lawyer